This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 These days, coal is not in much demand but some surface mines are still in operation.
 Do you remember the coal delivery, shoveling it into the basement and firing the furnace.
 Black smoke dotted the air from the chimneys everywhere.
 There are many books written about the Mining Days and many a song that has been sung.
 Cape Breton’s singers; “Men of the Deeps” keep the stories and the memories very much alive.
 Coal mining and the Miners are an integral part of our history.
 It’s history that we should all know about and carry forever in our hearts.
 We honour these brave men of the deep.

-Filed Under: Livin' Life on the East Coast Tagged With: Coal Miner, Coal Mining, Coal Mining in Atlantic Canada
+Filed Under: East Coast History Tagged With: Coal Miner, Coal Mining, Coal Mining in Atlantic Canada

 View Shopping Cart | Store